Google Cloud Networking Services Cheat Sheet

 Google Cloud Load Balancing

-• Cloud Load Balancing distributes user traffic across multiple instances of the applications and reduces the risk that the of performance issues for the applications experience by spreading the load
+• Cloud Load Balancing distributes user traffic across multiple instances of applications, reducing the risk of performance issues by spreading the load.

 • Cloud Load Balancing is a fully distributed, software-defined managed service.
 It isn’t hardware-based and there is no need to manage a physical load balancing infrastructure.